 The second is that it does advance the opportunity to then continue to have services coming closer to home.
 So as we maintain these facilities, we upgrade with minor areas of equipment and things that keep the facility sound.
 It also helps us with recruitment, retention and being able to services closer to home.
 Those are really the main objectives around the items that you see as part of the small capital.
-Thank you, iksivautaq.
+Thank you, Iksivautaaq.

 Mr. Simailak: Thank you, deputy minister.
-With my last bit of time, I think I will go back to regarding the Nunavut long-term care facilities for Cambridge Bay and Iqaluit. (interpretation) Have the drawings for the two projects been done for the next elders projects? (interpretation ends) Thank you, Mr. Chairman.
+With my last bit of time, I think I will go back to regarding the Nunavut long-term care facilities for Cambridge Bay and Iqaluit. (interpretation) I'll switch to Inuktut.
+Have the drawings for the two projects been done for the next long-term care facility projects? (interpretation ends) Thank you, Mr. Chairman.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 No, they have not had the drawings done.
-We have requested funds for Cambridge Bay plan and also the one in Iqaluit that we can proceed to plan and further develop the drawings.

-(interpretation ends here) So the request has come both through the capital estimate, as well as the supplementary appropriation. (interpretation) Thank you, Mr. Chairman.
+We have requested funds for the Cambridge Bay plan and the one in Iqaluit that we can proceed to plan and further develop the drawings. (interpretation ends here) The request has come both through the capital estimates as well as supplementary appropriation. (interpretation) Thank you, Mr. Chairman.